Climate Change, Extreme Weather and Vulnerability:

 An Interfaith Summit on How to Respond

-The summit will focus on the role of faith communities in helping their community members prepare for future climate impacts such as floods, extreme heat, and severe storms.
-We will share knowledge on the types of changes we are already seeing and can expect to see in the Northeast, discuss practical ways congregations can prepare themselves and their surrounding community, and discern together how our spiritual practices can help sustain not only our efforts, but also our souls, hearts, and minds, as we engage in this most critical mission.
+The summit focused on the role of faith communities in helping their community members prepare for future climate impacts such as floods, extreme heat, and severe storms.
+We shared knowledge on the types of changes we are already seeing and can expect to see in the Northeast, discussed practical ways congregations can prepare themselves and their surrounding community, and discerned together how our spiritual practices could help sustain not only our efforts, but also our souls, hearts, and minds, as we engage in this most critical mission.

 The summit agenda and biographies for each speaker can be found below.